Upper bounds on Renormalized Volume for Schottky groups: Background

-This integral diverges, which we can fix for instance by a process of \textit{renormalization}.
-This means to understand how the integral blows up as we exhaust $M$ by compact subsets, and then rescue a number out of it.
+Although this integral diverges for $M$ convex co-compact, we can still make sense of the calculation in (\ref{eq:gactionhyp}) by a process of \textit{renormalization}.
+This allows us to understand how the integral blows up as we exhaust $M$ by compact subsets, and then rescue a number out of it.
 Moreover, we want to do it in such a way that $S_{gr}[g]$ is a function on the conformal boundary.
-Given our geometric approach, we will describe how to do so for $ {\rm vol}(M) - \frac12 \int_{\partial M}Hda$, which ends having the same renormalization as $\frac14 S_{gr}[g]$.
+Given our geometric approach, we will describe how to do so for $ {\rm vol}(M) - \frac12 \int_{\partial M}Hda$, which ends up having the same renormalization as $\frac14 S_{gr}[g]$.

 We can define the $W$-$volume$ of a compact, convex $C^{1,1}$-submanifold $N\subset M$ as